 Why it works: Old-world charm, elevation, atmosphere

-While Sacré-Cœur itself is iconic, my favorite photos usually come from wandering the streets just below it.
+While Sacré-Cœur itself is iconic, the best photos usually come from wandering the streets just below it.
 Montmartre has a romantic, slightly bohemian feel that photographs beautifully in almost any weather.

 Rue de l’Abreuvoir, La Maison Rose, and nearby side streets offer endless photo opportunities.
-I always plan extra time here because the best shots tend to appear when you’re not rushing.
+Plan extra time here because the best shots tend to appear when you’re not rushing.

 Photo tips: